Become an Effective Team Building Facilitator

 12 Steps to Design a Right-Minded, Team-Building Workshop

-Your client wants help.
-You know their needs.
 How can you ensure you deliver a truly transformational workshop experience?

-The 12 Step How to Design a Right-Minded Team Building Workshop book and training course will teach you how to design practical, powerful team building workshops.
+The 12 Step How to Design a Right-Minded Team Building Workshop book and training course will teach you how to design practical powerful team-building workshops.

-If you want to be an effective team building facilitator, use this process.
+If you want to be an effective team-building facilitator, use this process.

 Contract: Designing the Workshop